Are you wondering what the danger zone is for turkey?

 Accurately Monitoring The Danger Zones

-Don’t guess if you are within safe temperatures and out of the danger zone.
-Due to the harmful bacteria growth and the risk of food poisoning.
+Don’t guess if you are within safe temperatures and out of the danger zone due to the harmful bacteria growth and the risk of food poisoning.

 Tip: Calibrate the probes with ice water before starting your cooking method.